rollaflip/Discount-Pop-up/README.md

 #### By Ian Knepper
 ## Logic to that triggers a pop-up to inform users of deals &amp; coupons

-Purpose: Using the website marmot.com, JavaScript and jQuery code that can be run in the console of the browser on any product page.<br>
+Purpose: Using the website marmot.com, I wrote JavaScript and jQuery code that can be run in the console of the browser on any product page.<br>

 ## The code does following:<br>